 My venerable schefflera has never flourished but it is really suffering since moving here from Boston.
 It sat in a moving truck last week for 10 hours.
 The branches are now mostly bare and the remaining foliage is curling.
 In Boston it was under a Gro-Lux bulb six hours a day.
 Now it is in a sunnier apartment.
 I hate to see the tree die.

-A. Your schefflera is undoubtedly expressing the shock of its changed environment.
+A. Your schefflers is undoubedly expressing the shock of its changed environment.
 If it wasn't too sturdy to begin with, the move was even more trying in terms of fluctuations in humidity, light and temperature.
 The confinement in a moving van is an additional hazard as the plant may have been subjected to gas fumes and temperatures either too high or too low.

-When there is evidece of new growth - that is, when the buds begin to sprout - fertilize with a general water soluble houseplant fertilizer once a month.
+When there is evidence of new growth - that is, when leaf buds begin to sprout - fertilize with a general water soluble houseplant fertilizer once a month.

 Schefflera is a good plant for east or west windows.
-When it is actively growing, place it where it will get full sun or bright indirect light.
+When it is actively growing, place it where is wll get full sun or bright indirect light.